Metro Vancouver’s Scandinavian Midsummer Festival is a Northern European cultural event at Burnaby‘s Scandinavian Community Centre.

 The Scandinavian Midsummer Festival takes place at the Scandinavian Community Centre at 6540 Thomas Street which is about a block or so west of Burnaby Lake just off Kensington Avenue.

-Admission to the Scandinavian Midsummer Festival last year was about $15 for Saturday and $10 for Sunday.
-Children ages 15 and under entered for free.
-Parking was free when available.
-Ticket prices for the 2023 festival are to be confirmed.
+Admission to the Scandinavian Midsummer Festival at the gate is $15 for the Saturday and $10 for the Sunday.
+Children ages 15 and under are admitted for free.
+Parking is free when available.
+Tickets can only be purchased at the gate.

 About the Scandinavian Festival

-The Scandinavian Midsummer Festival has been celebrating and showcasing Danish, Finnish, Icelandic, Norwegian and Swedish cultures for over 20 years.
+The Scandinavian Midsummer Festival has been celebrating and showcasing Danish, Finnish, Icelandic, Norwegian and Swedish cultures for close to 30 years.
 It features market kiosks, craft vendors, Scandinavian dances and music, Northern European foods and a beer garden.
+Poland was a special guest country at the event in 2025, adding its own cultural flair to the weekend with music and performances.

 Also at the Scandinavian Midsummer Festival there is an “authentic” Viking Village where visitors can learn about Viking history and culture.
-In the village there are people wearing period costume, weaving and blacksmithing demonstrations, and various Viking games.
+In the village there are people wearing period costume, demonstrations around weaving and blacksmithing, and various Viking games.

-Food at the Scandinavian Midsummer Festival typically includes barbecued salmon, Danish sandwiches, hot dogs, Swedish meatballs (of course) and pastries.
+Food at the Scandinavian Midsummer Festival includes barbecued salmon, Danish sandwiches, hot dogs, Swedish meatballs (of course) and pastries.
+Guests can enjoy a variety of Scandinavian dishes and treats throughout the festival including sandwiches like roast beef, smoked salmon and shrimp & egg for $7 each.

-Live entertainment at the festival features all kinds of Scandinavian dancing and musical groups, as well as the occasional non-Scandinavian performance, like that of the Royal City Concert Band in some years.
+Live entertainment at the festival features all kinds of Scandinavian dancing and musical groups, as well as the occasional non-Scandinavian performance, like that of the Polish Folk Dancers in 2025.

 Festival Schedule

-Below was the schedule of events at the 2022 festival for the Main Stage and Field.
-Unfortunately, the Midsummer Lottery Draw and the Paavo Nurmi Run were both cancelled.
-2023 details will likely be comparable.
+Below was the schedule of events at the 2025 festival for the Main Stage and Field.
+The listings were accurate as of mid-June.
+The schedule will likely be similar in 2026, with details to be confirmed.

 - 10:00 am – Festival Gates Open